RandyPatterson/AOAI_Student/Challenge-03.md

   * Enable Automatic Function Calling

-      in ```Program.cs``` below the comment ```//Challenge 3: Configure the execution settings for the OpenAI chat completion``` Configure Semantic Kernel to automatically call the functions in your plugin when the AI recognizes the intent.
+      In ```Program.cs``` below the comment ```//Challenge 3: Configure the execution settings for the OpenAI chat completion``` Configure Semantic Kernel to automatically call the functions in your plugin when the AI recognizes the intent.
 See [Using Automatic Function Calling](https://learn.microsoft.com/en-us/semantic-kernel/concepts/planning?pivots=programming-language-csharp#using-automatic-function-calling)

   * Test the AI by launching the application and asking the bot `What time is it?` again